Symmetric orthogonalization and probabilistic weights in resource quantification: Techniques for Orthogonalization

 \section{Techniques for Orthogonalization}

-In this section, we discuss two orthogonalization methods mentioned earlier.
+In this section, we examine the two orthogonalization methods mentioned earlier.
 We begin with the Gram-Schmidt process.
 Next, we present Löwdin’s symmetric method, followed by its canonical variant.
-After that, we contextualize Löwdin’s symmetric technique within the computational basis to facilitate later comparisons of quantum resources (e.g., coherence \cite{Baumgratz14} and superposition \cite{Theurer17}).
-A brief summary of these techniques is provided in Table~\ref{table1}, highlighting their relative strengths/weaknesses.
+After that, we contextualize Löwdin’s symmetric technique within the computational basis to facilitate the later comparisons of quantum resources (e.g., coherence \cite{Baumgratz14} and superposition \cite{Theurer17}).
+A brief summary of these techniques is provided in Table~\ref{table1}, highlighting their relative strengths and limitations.